samyakjain-1/csv-viz/README.md

 ✅ **Keep related data together** (don't split across multiple files)
 ✅ **Remove empty rows** at the top or bottom

-### **Asking good questions:**
-✅ **Be specific**: "How do customer ratings affect sales?" vs "Show me stuff"
-✅ **Focus on business goals**: "What drives my best performance?"
-✅ **Think about decisions**: "Which products should I focus on?"

-## 🎯 Sample data to try

-The project includes sample files you can test with:
-- **`sample_data.csv`**: Basic contact information (10 rows)
-- **`sales_data.csv`**: Business sales data (20 rows) - perfect for testing all features

 Try uploading these first to see how the AI works!

-## 🆘 Common questions

-**Q: What file types work?**
-A: Only CSV files.
-You can save any spreadsheet as CSV from Excel, Google Sheets, etc.

-**Q: Is my data private?**
-A: Your data is processed through Google's AI, but not stored permanently.
-Read Google's privacy policy for details.

-**Q: What if I don't like the AI's suggestions?**
-A: You can always ask custom questions or regenerate options.
-There's also manual exploration available.

-**Q: Can I use this for large datasets?**
-A: Works best with datasets under 10,000 rows.
-Larger files may be slow.

-**Q: Do I need to know programming?**
-A: Absolutely not!
-It's designed for non-technical users.

-## 🎊 What people say

-*"Finally, I can understand my sales data without learning Excel formulas!"*
-*"The AI asked exactly the right questions about my customer data."*
-*"I got insights in 5 minutes that would have taken me hours to figure out."*
-*"The explanations made everything clear - I could actually present this to my boss!"*

 ---